gloodu/gloodu/README.md

 # Hi There, I'm Gary Loodu 👋

-Experienced technology leader with a passion for cloud computing and AI, currently focusing on driving innovation at [Oracle].
+Experienced technology leader with a passion for cloud computing and AI, currently focusing on driving innovation at Oracle.
 Active contributor to open-source projects related to scalable infrastructure.

 ## 🛠️ Skills